 “Rebecca Lawton brings a poet’s eye to the landscapes she loves, but she is, at heart, a warrior.
 With every sentence she fiercely defends what remains, totals her losses, and moves on to the next critical confrontation.
 In the end The Oasis This Time offers us a surprising amount of hope.
 Hope that we can survive even the worst of mankind’s depredations.
 Hope that this planet is more resilient than we ever imagined.”

-— ANDY WEINBERGER, independent bookseller at Readers’ Books, and author of The Ugly Man Sits in the Garden: Pieces of a Life
+— ANDY WEINBERGER, independent bookseller at Readers’ Books, and author of the Amon Parisman series

 “The essays in The Oasis This Time flow like tributaries in a desert river.
 They meander and eddy and braid.
 They offer respite and challenge.
 Rebecca Lawton, as both intimate friend and knowledgeable guide, takes the reader on a dynamic journey from Las Vegas to Alaska, from the Grand Canyon to Ottawa.
 Her musings on this beloved arid land and its water shimmer with wonder at the life around us—bird, birds, and more birds!—and within us, and burn with urgency.”